smccord/group2-machine-learning/README.md

       cd cyber-carpentry-group2-machine-learning-*
       python run_main.py mnist.txt
       ```
   The neural network model and classifier has launched!
-When they are finished, you will find the files summarizing the output and results of the model in the volume path that was previously created.
-To access them enter the command below.
+When they are finished, you will find the files summarizing the output and results of the model in the `/home/jovyan/results` folder.
+You can also access these files outside of the docker container by entering the command below.

       ```
       sudo cat ${MYVOLDIR}/fileyouwanttolookat